Scope of the Census of Fatal Occupational Injuries (CFOI)

 Some cases involve a decedent who was killed outside work due to work-related factors.
 Many of these cases involve homicides where the assailant is a co-worker or work associate.
 If the incident can be definitively linked back to work, it would be included in CFOI.

 In some cases, workers might be called upon to act in a formal work capacity at a ceremony of some sort.
 These include, but are not limited to, award presentations, funerals, parades, and dedications.
-If the worker is representing his or her firm in a formal capacity in one of these ceremonial duties, that worker should be included in CFOI.
+If the worker is representing his or her firm or volunteer organization in a formal capacity in one of these ceremonial duties, that worker should be included in CFOI.

 Maintaining a work vehicle/equipment at home